 Love working with data, graphs, and analytics, don’t you?
 Then read on…

-1. Google Analytics:
+1. Google Analytics

 This one is the king of all web analytics tools.
 It is super popular, is absolutely free and is used by website owners across the globe.
 Yes, you heard that right!
-The tool integrates seamlessly with multiple favored platforms and helps to analyze your eCommerce conversion rates.
+The tool integrates seamlessly with multiple favored eCommerce platforms and helps to analyze your eCommerce conversion rates.
 Google’s Enhanced eCommerce reports present you with data beyond the base-level.

 The software can help you chart: